turion/luna/doc/typescript-style-guide.md

 ## Code Formatting
-Rather than a whole host of complicated formatting rules for TypeScript, we make use of [prettier](https://prettier.io/), an opinionated code formatter.
-All TypeScript code should be formatted using prettier, though the point at which you do this is up to you.
+Rather than a whole host of complicated formatting rules for TypeScript, we make use of [prettier](https://prettier.io), an opinionated code formatter, and [eslint](https://eslint.org).
+All TypeScript code should be formatted using prettier and checked using eslint, though the point at which you do this is up to you.
 We recommend either on-save in your editor, or using a precommit hook.

-The prettier configuration that can be used is located in the root of this repository, and should be copied to all other repositories containing TypeScript code if it is not already there.
+Both the prettier and eslint configurations that can be used are located in the root of this repository, and should be copied to all other repositories containing TypeScript code if it is not already there.

 ## Comments
 Comments are a tricky area to get right, as we have found that comments often